Widget Options

 Warning

-Security Warning: Putting JavaScript code in an identifier (like the string filled in the webui::TooltipIdentifier annotation attribute or like X_Tooltips) with write-permission from multiple users (like in CDM Library) would allow a malicious user to do Persistent XSS.
+Security Warning: Putting JavaScript code in an identifier (like the string filled in the webui::TooltipIdentifier annotation attribute or like X_Tooltips) with write-permission from multiple users would allow a malicious user to do Persistent XSS.
 For example a malicious user could record all actions done by another user.

 HTML Tooltips